adrienbrunet/adrienbrunet.github.io/_posts/2016-07-26-green-coding.markdown

 What now?
 Your application gets some fame. (moderate) Let's say you have 1000 users a day. :clap: :clap:

-Using the previous comparaison, the power you need on one day for your 4Mb application, transfered to 1000 users.... represents the power you need for 3 years with your light bulb turned on 8hours a day.
+Using the previous comparison, the power you need on one day for your 4Mb application, transfered to 1000 users.... represents the power you need for 3 years with your light bulb turned on 8hours a day.
 Well, that's not that alarming or is it?
 What if you have 1 million users?
 1 Billion?
 Your impact only gets bigger.

 This approximation is obviously simplistic, not even scientific for one second and does not take into account many things like code minification, caching, shared resources etc...